Floors 'N' Floors

 Sapwood | Satin | Saxony_carpet | Saxony_Carpet | Saxony_Carpet | Sculptured_Carpet | Sculptured_carpet | Sculptured_Carpet | Seam_Sealer | Shag_Carpet | Shag_Pile | Simulated_Appliance_Foot-Drag_Test | Sisal_Flooring | Sisal_Flooring | Sisal_flooring | Slate | Slate | Slate | Slip_Tongue | Softwood | Soil_retardant | Soil_Retardant | Solid_Vinyl_Flooring | Spacers | Square_Edge | Square_Nose | Stain_Resistant | Stain_Retardant | Standard_Instillation_System | Static_Control_Floor_Finish | Static_Control_Floor_Mat | Static_Control_Floor_Material | Static_Control_Flooring | Static_control_footwear_(shoes) | Static_Decay_Test | Static_Dissipative | Static_Dissipative_flooring | Static_Electricity | Static-Resistant_Resilient_Flooring | StaticSmart_FiberLink | Stretch | Stretch | Strip | Strip_Flooring | Strip_flooring | Strip_Flooring | Sub_Floor | Subfloor | Surface_Resistance | Surface_Resistivity |

-Definition:The lighter color wood near the outside of the tree.
+1. Sapwood:The lighter color wood near the outside of the tree.

-2. Satin:-A soft-sheen finish.
+A soft-sheen finish.

-Submitted on Sunday, June 26, 2022 7:09:23 AM
+Submitted on Thursday, June 23, 2022 8:05:59 AM

-Cut-pile carpet, similar to shag, but with individual tufts much more closely packed.
+3. Saxony carpet-Cut-pile carpet, similar to shag, but with individual tufts much more closely packed.
 Smoother finished saxonies are called "plushes."

-4. Saxony Carpet-A dense, cut-pile carpet with well-defined individual tuft tips.
+Definition:A dense, cut-pile carpet with well-defined individual tuft tips.
 Called "plushes" when it has a smooth finish.

-5. Saxony Carpet:-Cut-pile carpet in a relatively dense construction, with well-defined individual tuft tips.
+5. Saxony Carpet:Cut-pile carpet in a relatively dense construction, with well-defined individual tuft tips.
 Smoother finished saxonies are called "plushes."

 6. Sculptured Carpet-Any carpet pattern where varying pile lengths create a pattern.